RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Add a clock to the status bar, for those who like to work on full screen mode.
 It can be activated in `Preferences > General > Advanced settings > Status bar > Show clock`.
+* Show current conda environment and git branch (if any) in the status bar.
 * Add translation for Simplified Chinese.

 #### Editor